sillsdev/ptx2pdf/docs/documentation/diglot.md

 # Diglot options and settings (XeTeX macros)

 ## General overview
-The diglot options allow for typesetting two versions in parallel, aligned by verse or paragraph.
+The diglot options allow for typesetting two (or more) versions in parallel, aligned by verse or paragraph.
 If that makes no sense, have a look at the samaple below, where the right hand column's paragraphs are one line shorter, but still the paragraphs in the two columns line up.
 To do this the two peices of text require an extra pre-processing step and then a number of extra configuration controls to make things really beautiful.
-The preprocessing step picks `pairs' of things that ought to be aligned, and puts these pairs into what we can call a *chunk*.
-These pairs might be verses, paragraphs at the same  place, and so on.
+The preprocessing step picks `pairs' (or groups) of things that ought to be aligned, and puts these into what we can call a *chunk*.
+These pairs/tripples/quadruples  might be verses, paragraphs at the same  place, and so on.
-At the moment this step is done by a perl program (or by hand for small sections of text).
-Efforts will eventually be underway to make a python version, which would integrate better with the rest of ptxprint.
+At the moment this step is done by a python program, one of 2 perl programs,  or by hand for small sections of text.
+The python program integrates better with ptxprint, one of the perl programs is considerably older and both have more powerful/complex options.

 ![History of diglot](../../examples/diglot/history.png  "An example.")